Kava-Labs/go-sdk/README.md

 client - sends transactions and queries to Kava's blockchain

-keys - management of private keys and account recovery from mnenomic phrase.
+keys - management of private keys and account recovery from mnenomic phrase